Updated August 2019

 Visiting Bodiam Castle

-Entry costs from £9.30 for adults, £4.65 for children.
-There are discounts for group bookings and family tickets are from £23.25.
-Under-fives go free as do National Trust members.
-Car parking is £3 or free for members.
+Entry costs from £9.80 for adults, £4.95 for children.
+There are discounts for group bookings (15 people or over) and family tickets are from £24.50.
+Under-fives go free as do all National Trust members.
+Car parking is £3 or free for NT members.

-The castle is open from 10.30am to 5pm throughout the year – check the castle website for precise details.
+The castle is open from 11.00am to 5pm throughout the year (Winter until 4pm) – check the castle website for precise details.
 The car park opens at 9.45am.

-There is a tea room by the toilets (with baby changing), just before the car park.
+The tea room and toilets (with baby changing) are by the car park entrance.
 There are no other toilet facilities inside the castle so you’ll have to go back out to use the facilities (about a five-minute walk).

 Castle View Coffee Shop is open during the main school holidays for hot and cold drinks, sandwiches, snacks and ice creams.
-These can be a little pricey so I’d recommend bringing your own picnic.
-There is a National Trust shop on-site.
+These can be a little pricey so you may want to bring your own picnic.
+There are a number of picnic tables around the site.
+There is a National Trust shop on-site”.

 Getting to Bodiam